 Write down a list of all your reasons to stop smoking.
-Make copies and post them wherever you spend time -- in the kitchen, at the office, beside the bathroom mirror.
-Put them where they are easy to see, so you're reminded wherever you go.
+Post it everywhere you spend time -- in the kitchen, at work, beside the bathroom mirror.
+Put it in places that are easy to see wherever you go.
 Some ex-smokers say they found it useful to put photos of family and loved ones alongside their reasons.

 Be Active Every Day

 Exercise offers a powerful distraction from cravings.
-When your body is active, it sends out natural chemicals that help your mood and ease your stress.
-Walking is one of the easiest exercises for most people.
-Choosing a few different activities might help you stay motivated, though.
-Set aside time to be physically active every day -- especially in the first month after you've quit smoking.
+When you’re active, your body sends out natural chemicals that help your mood and ease your stress.
+Walking is one of the simplest options.
+Choose a few different activities to help you stay motivated.
+Set aside time to be physically active every day, especially in the first month after you've quit smoking.

 Fill Your Calendar

-During the first few weeks after you kick the habit, fill your days with things you want or need to do.
-Make plans to eat meals with family or friends, and try to steer clear of smoking temptations.
-The busier you are, the more distracted you'll be from the urge to smoke.
+During the first few weeks after you kick the habit, schedule lots of things you want or need to do.
+Make plans to eat meals with family or friends, and try to avoid smoking temptations.
+The busier you are, the more distracted you’ll be from the urge to smoke.

 Put Something Else in Your Mouth

 Part of the urge to smoke is having something in your mouth.
 In place of a cigarette, pop in sugar-free chewing gum, hard candy, or a healthy snack when you feel like you want to light up.
-Be sure to have something with you at all times.
-If you're concerned about gaining weight, stick with low-calorie options.
+Have something with you at all times.
+If you’re concerned about gaining weight, stick with low-calorie options, like fruits and veggies.